Get Matched With Mortuary Science Programs

 Find Your Online Mortuary Science Program

-For a student interested in working as a mortician, they need to complete their education, take their state board licensing exam, then find a funeral home where they want to work.
-Funeral homes may be owned by a family, which gives them the freedom to make their own decisions regarding staffing the mortuary.
+To become a mortician, students must complete their education, pass the state board licensing exam, and then find a funeral home to work at.
+Family-owned funeral homes may have the freedom to make their own staffing decisions.

 How to Become a Mortician